February 27, 1932 – Dame Elizabeth Rosemond Taylor Hilton Wilding Todd Fisher Burton Burton Warner Fortensky:

 Her public pronouncements on the subject were passionate, profound and poignant.
 She raised hundreds of millions of dollars.

-For the last 25 years of her life, the fight against HIV/AIDS became a full-time avocation for Taylor who founded amfAR:
+For the last 25 years of her life, the fight against HIV/AIDS became a full-time avocation for Taylor:

 “I hope with all of my heart that in some way I have made a difference in the lives of people with AIDS.
 I want that to be my legacy.
 Better that than for the mole on my cheek.“

-Taylor’s relationship with gay men provided a modern template for the status of Gay Icon.
+Taylor’s relationship with gay men provided a more modern template for the status of Gay Icon.
 Gays used to embrace a woman who carried the burden of empathy, the kind of strung out glamorous tragedy that Judy Garland epitomized.
-Taylor had that, for sure, but she made herself useful also.
+Taylor had that, for sure, but she also made herself useful.
 She planted the seeds for the pioneering place in the gay orbit for Madonna, Cyndi Lauper, and Lady Gaga.
-Taylor’s embrace of gays was not an affectation or marketing device, but something innate and intuitive.
-Aside from the husbands, the martinis and the diamonds, she had a heart that many gay men unequivocally adored, and with ample reason.
+Taylor’s embrace of gay people was not an affectation or marketing device, but something innate and intuitive.
+Aside from the husbands, the martinis, and the diamonds, she had a heart that many gay men unequivocally adored, and with plenty of reason.

-I wish she could have seen HIV become the manageable condition it is today, but mostly I wish that Elizabeth Taylor was with us today, celebrating her 84th birthday.
+I wish she could have seen HIV become the manageable condition it is today, and to have witnessed Marriage Equality, but mostly I wish that Elizabeth Taylor was with us today, celebrating her 89th birthday.